 The authority leases out property under operating leases for the provision of community services and for economic regeneration purposes to provide suitable affordable premises for local businesses.
-From August 2018 the Park Leisure Centre was leased to Life Leisure as the new operator of the facility on a 15 year peppercorn lease.
+From August 2018 the Park Leisure Centre was leased to Life Leisure as the new operator of the facility on a 15 year peppercorn lease although this arrangement is due to end in 2021 when the service will be provided by a wholly-owned subsidiary of the Council.